 In 1945 Chorepiscopus Charles Keller travelled to England and conditionally consecrated Mar Georgius, and in 1946 Mar Georgius consecrated Wallace David de Ortega Maxey as Mar David I and designated him Supreme Hierarch of the Catholicate of the Americas.
 He had already designated Archbishop Brooks Hierarch of the Catholicate of the United States.
 Archbishop Maxey travelled to New York, where on July 13 1946 Archbishop Brooks conditionally consecrated him and set him in charge of the Apostolic Episcopal Church Province of the West, USA.
 Under a registered Concordat of 1947, Archbishops Brooks and Maxey agreed that whichever of them should survive the other would succeed to the Primacy of the Apostolic Episcopal Church.

-For many years the mission of the Apostolic Episcopal Church centred upon Camp St Cassian at Potter Hollow in the Catskill Mountains, established in 1990 with an attendant Society of St John Cassian using buildings and a chapel owned by the former Holy Orthodox Church in America, with which the AEC was in intercommunion.
+Archbishop Spataro’s ministry for many years centred upon Camp St Cassian at Potter Hollow in the Catskill Mountains, established in 1990 with an attendant Society of St John Cassian using buildings and a chapel owned by the former Holy Orthodox Church in America, with which the AEC was in intercommunion.
 The Camp was a retreat centre with a mission to rehabilitate clergy of all denominations suffering from burnout and other problems affecting their ministry.
 The AEC’s ministry in New York centred upon St John’s Episcopal American Catholic Church in Harlem, which was under Fr.
 Cyril Kent as Rector.
 This church had been established in 1928 by Bishop Joseph Byron of the Vilatte succession.
 In addition, the Independent Evangelical Lutheran Church of Ss.
-Peter and Paul came into intercommunion in 2000.
+Peter and Paul under pastor Bishop Pedro Bravo-Guzman elected Archbishop Spataro as their Bishop Visitor in 2000.
 Ministry was principally directed to the Afro-American community in New York, as well as to immigrant Ecuadorians.